PrismarineJS/mineflayer/docs/api.md

 #### "scoreboardDeleted" (scoreboard)

 Fires when a scoreboard is deleted.
+Not fired for scoreboards dropped by a login.

 #### "scoreboardTitleChanged" (scoreboard)